Reggaetón Lento (Bailemos): Live performances

+Both groups performed the single for the first time on television during the UK version of the final of series 14 of the UK's version of The X Factor, on December 3, 2017.

 Commercial performance

-The song reached number one in Bulgaria, Sweden, Slovenia, and Romania, becoming Little Mix's first number-one single in those countries.
-In the United Kingdom the song debuted at number five on the Official UK Singles Chart, becoming CNCO first and Little Mix twelfth top ten hit there.
+The song reached number one in Romania and the Bulgaria World charts, becoming Little Mix's first number-one single in those countries.
+In the United Kingdom the song debuted at number five on the Official UK Singles Chart, becoming CNCO's first and Little Mix's twelfth top ten hit there.

-Elsewhere the song reached the top ten in nine countries, including Finland, Lebanon, and the Netherlands.
-It peaked within the top twenty in Argentina, Ireland, Mexico, Spain, and Switzerland.
+Elsewhere the song reached the top ten in five other countries, including Belgium (Flanders), Lebanon, and the Netherlands.
+It peaked within the top twenty on the Argentina Anglo chart, Ireland, Mexico Ingles Airplay chart, Spain, and Switzerland.
 It reached the top forty in five other territories and charted in a further ten additional countries including Germany, Brazil, and Canada.

-"Reggaetón Lento (Remix)" has become the sixteenth-best selling single in the United Kingdom by a girl group, and Little Mix's sixth most successful single there.
-The song has been certified triple platinum in Brazil, double platinum in the Netherlands and the United Kingdom, and has received one platinum and five gold music certifications in other countries.
+"Reggaetón Lento (Remix)" was the sixteenth-best selling single by a girl group in the United Kingdom between 1994 and 2019, and Little Mix's sixth-most successful single there.
+The song has been certified triple platinum in Brazil, double platinum in the Netherlands and the United Kingdom, and has received three platinum and four gold music certifications in other countries.